 Vicky Espinoza is a Ph.D.
-Candidate in the Environmental Systems Graduate Group at the University of California Merced.
-She has been actively involved in making science and mathematics accessible to underrepresented, Spanish-speaking communities throughout her educational career.
+Candidate advised by Dr. Joshua Viers in the Environmental Systems Graduate Group at the University of California Merced.
+As a Latina in Science, Technology, Engineering, and Mathematics (STEM), she has been actively involved in making science and mathematics accessible to underrepresented, Spanish-speaking communities throughout her educational career.

 Can you share a brief introduction of your research and CaliWaterAg?